celebrate gay men's spiritual retreat

 We will create space for like-minded gay men to examine and improve their spirituality in a supportive, open-minded atmosphere, through workshops and activities - both individual and group, and always optional.
 You can expect to be invited outside your comfort zone, and supported along the way.

-Join us June 9-11 at the ever-amazing Camp Stevens in Julian, CA - we will go back to nature, back to our roots, back to basics and back to the future!
+Join us June 8-10 at the ever-amazing Camp Stevens in Julian, CA - we will go back to nature, back to our roots, back to basics and back to the future!
 Registration fees will range from $225 - $350 for the weekend, and includes accommodations, delicious wholesome meals, snacks, entertainment and programming,

 This will be our 25th annual retreat to be held June 8-10, 2018 at Camp Stevens.
 The camp is nestled into the side of a mountain on the outskirts of Julian, California and offers spectacular views of Volcan Mountain and the surrounding area.
 Facilities are well kept and most are within a short walking distance to the main camp.
 Cabins are clean and modern, some with track-lighting and a fireplace.
 Sleeping arrangements are mostly dormitory-style, and the bunks have only mattresses so be sure to bring bedding, sleeping bag, pillows, etc. Feel free to decorate your bunk, your room and your common areas!

 Camp Stevens takes great care to prepare tasty, nutritious meals for GMSR, carrying their respect for the Earth from their gardens to the kitchen and onto the table.
 We sit down together, family-style, to celebrate the bounty and to enjoy and promote a community atmosphere.
 Camp Stevens’ food is unprocessed, seasonal & local, plant-based and organic … and delicious!

 Meals and snacks are provided, starting with dinner on Friday and ending with lunch on Sunday.
 Snacks, soft drinks, and bottled water are available at all times throughout the weekend.